Lee15946/AWSInAction/SA_Cheetsheet.md

   as EC2 instances, RDS databases, Redshift clusters, and Lambda functions, into shared and centrally-managed Amazon Virtual Private Clouds (VPCs).
 - It is not possible to modify a launch configuration once it is created.
-- Each shard allows for 1 MB/s incoming data and 2 MB/s outgoing data
+- Kinesis Each shard allows for 1 MB/s incoming data and 2 MB/s outgoing data
 - Kinesis Data Firehose is now supported for SNS, but not Kinesis Data Streams.
 - KMS may can only rotate every one year
 - the maxsize of CIDR is 16, min size is 28